Customs rules in Denmark

 Here you can read about the customs rules that apply when transporting goods and household effects to Denmark

-There are special rules for what you can bring with you duty-free when you move to Denmark, or when you arrive in Denmark from abroad.
+There are special rules concerning what you can bring with you duty-free when you move to Denmark, or when you arrive in Denmark from abroad.

 Moving from another EU country